-Öland is Sweden's smallest province but the diversity of species is greater here than in most other places in the country.
-80% of Sweden's species are reported from the island.
+Öland is the smallest province of Sweden, but the diversity of species is greater here than in most other places of the country.
+80% of Sweden's species can be found on the island which only constitutes 0,3% of the country's total area.